Managing Soils for Water: How Five Principles of Soil Health Support Water Infiltration and Storage

 Soil Moisture Measurement and Sensors for Irrigation Management.
 2015.
 By Tiffany Maughan, L. Niel Allen, and Dan Drost.

 University of California Drought Management.
-Strategies for maximizing irrigation water efficiency.
+California Institute for Drought and Water Resources.

 USDA.
 Natural Resources Conservation Service.
 Soil Health Literature-The Science Behind Healthy Soil.